-1. No strenuous activity, straining, bending over, lifting greater than 5 pounds, drinking alcohol or hot oral fluids, eating spicy foods, exercise, very hot showers and hot baths, aspirin, anti inflammatories, high dose vitamin E, herbal medications, smoking, for 2 weeks after surgery.
-It's okay to take a light walk for about 15-20 minutes once or twice a day after the first three days and increase your activity slowly after two weeks.

-- 2. Light walks also sometimes help with resolving residual bruising and swelling. - 3.
+- 1. No strenuous activity, straining, bending over, lifting greater than 5 pounds, drinking alcohol or hot oral fluids, eating spicy foods, strenous exercise, very hot showers and hot baths, aspirin, anti inflammatories, high dose vitamin E, herbal medications, smoking, for 2 weeks after surgery.
+It's okay to take a light walk for about 15-20 minutes once or twice a day after the first three days and increase your activity slowly after two weeks. - 2.
+Light walks also sometimes help with resolving residual bruising and swelling. - 3.
 You can bathe/shower after the first 72 hours, just as long as you don't use very warm water.
 The water should be lukewarm just warm enough not to cause discomfort from being too cold. - 4.
-If you are straining going to the bathroom, in order to avoid pressure along your incision lines and to avoid bleeding, our Doctors usually suggest drinking a lot of fluids to help your bowel movements (to the point where your urine is clear), Metamucil daily, Colace 100mg orally twice a day.
-Our Doctors also suggest using suppositories or enema's as needed. - 5.
-Your healing will be 60% at 6 weeks and 80% at 6months.
+If you are straining going to the bathroom, in order to avoid pressure along your incision lines and to avoid bleeding, our Doctors usually suggest drinking a lot of fluids to help your bowel movements (to the point where your urine is clear), Metamucil daily, and / or Colace 100mg orally twice a day.
+Our Doctors also suggest using over the counter suppositories or enema's as needed.

+5. Your healing, swelling and recovery will be 20% at 2 weeks, 60% at 6 weeks and 80% at 6months.
 You should gauge your activity based on this.
 We generally advise starting regular activity slowly 2 weeks after your procedure.